wafibismail/exploring-csharp/games/SpaceSHMUPPlusPrototype/README.md

 GetComponentsInChildren is somewhat a slow function that can take processing time and decrease performance.
 - As such, it is generally better to call it once and cache the result rather than calling it every frame

+*Script Execution Order* can be tweaked
+- Edit > Project > Settings > Script Execution Order
+- need to use for situations which would otherwise possibly cause race conditions
+  - e.g. Update() methods from two GameObjects modifying a shared variable

+Classes' responsibility for an activity
+- If fewer scripts are responsible for an activity, it is easier to debug when something goes wrong
+- E.g. let the Main singleton be responsible for instantiations, even instantiation of PowerUps that are dropped by Enemys

 To do / to check:
 - u curve function
 - Quaternion
 - Bezier curve function
+- Easing
 - Expand the game further e.g.
   - experimenting with the various WeaponDefinition fields/options
+- Apply appropriate colliders to each enemy type.